Brigantine

-Modern American definitions include vessels without the square sails on the main mast.
+Modern American definitions include vessels without any square sail(s) on the main mast.

 Mediterranean brigantines

 In the Mediterranean Basin during the 13th century, a brigantine referred to a sail- and oar-driven war vessel.
 It was lateen rigged on two masts and had between eight and twelve oars on each side.
 Its speed, maneuverability, and ease of handling made it a favourite of Mediterranean pirates.
 Its name is derived from the Italian word brigantino, which in turn is derived from brigante "brigand".
 Other than in names, this vessel has no relation to the later brigantines developed in Northern Europe.

 17th century and onwards

 By the 17th century, the term was adopted by Atlantic maritime nations.
 The vessel had no lateen sails, but was instead square-rigged on the foremast and had a gaff-rigged mainsail with square rig above it on the mainmast.
 The mainmast of a brigantine is the aft one.

 By the first half of the 18th century, the word had evolved to refer not to a kind of vessel, but rather to a particular type of rigging: two-masted, with her foremast fully square-rigged and her mainmast rigged with both a fore-and-aft mainsail (a gaff sail) and square topsails and possibly topgallant sails.